Banana Cake with Maple Buttercream Frosting

 ½ t. kosher or fine sea salt

-In a deep mixing bowl cream the butter with a handheld mixer on medium speed (or a stand mixer with the paddle attachment), 2 to 3 minutes.
+In a deep mixing bowl, cream the butter with a handheld mixer on medium speed (or a stand mixer with the paddle attachment), 2 to 3 minutes.
 Gradually add the powdered sugar, beating until combined.
 Add the remaining ingredients and beat at medium-high speed until smooth, 1 to 2 minutes.
-Do not over beat.
+Do not overbeat.
 Refrigerate until ready to frost.
-Bring to room temperature before using.
+Bring to room temperature before using it.

 Once the cake is completely cool, frost the bottom layer with half the Maple Buttercream Frosting.
 Top with the other cake layer and press gently.
 Spread the remaining frosting on the top.
 Garnish with toasted pecans.
 If you would like, drizzle with maple syrup just before serving.

 If you prefer cupcakes, this recipe should yield 18-24 cupcakes.

 Cover and refrigerate for up to 3 days.
 Bring to room temperature before serving.